pacifics/PassDao/README.md

 The source includes the next smart contracts :

-#### Dao and Project Smart Contract ("DappScan")
+#### DAO and Project Smart Contract ("DappScan")
 Used for the management and display of the upgrades and projects from the beginning of the application.
-One Pass DAO smart contract, a meta project for the DAO and a project smart contract for each project.
+One Pass DAO smart contract, a meta project and a project smart contract for each project.
 No public function.

 #### Committee Room Smart Contract ("Committees")